DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 We love Prague.
 It's magical, super gay, and absolutely stunning.
 It makes for the ideal weekend city break with plenty of fun guaranteed!

-Prague is one of Europe's top gay travel destinations and in our opinion, one of the most beautiful cities in the world.
-Prague is magical, with its striking gothic architecture, magnificent medieval monuments, like something from a fairy tale.
+For us, Prague definitely ranks as one of our top destinations in Europe as well as one of the most beautiful cities in the world.
+It's super unique, with its striking Gothic architecture, magnificent medieval monuments, like something from a fairy tale.
 It's no wonder that it's one of the most visited cities in the world.

-Our guide sets out everything you need to know about gay travel to Prague, including our favourite gay hangouts, clubs, places to stay, best things to do and practical tips to help you have an awesome time in the “City of a Hundred Spires”.
+Our guide sets out everything you need to know about gay travel to Prague, including our favorite gay hangouts, clubs, places to stay, best things to do, and practical tips to help you have an awesome time in the “City of a Hundred Spires”.

 Although the former Eastern bloc nations are not known for being the most gay friendly, the Czech Republic is the big shining gay beacon of the region.
 Each time we've visited the country as a gay couple (both recently and in the early 2000s), we've had a fantastic time and felt extremely welcome.

 LGBTQ travelers will feel safe and welcome in Prague since it is a very gay friendly city and the attitude to homosexuality is super liberal.